Regina Nuzzo: Education

-Nuzzo graduated from the University of South Florida with a Bachelor's degree in industrial engineering and went on to obtain her Ph.D in statistics from Stanford University in 2004, supervised by Richard A. Olshen.
-Her dissertation was written on the usage of stochastic models in bio-chemistry.
+Nuzzo graduated from the University of South Florida with a bachelor's degree in industrial engineering and went on to obtain her Ph.D in statistics from Stanford University in 2004, supervised by Richard A. Olshen.
+Her dissertation was written on the usage of stochastic models in biochemistry.

-Nuzzo also graduated from the University of California Santa Cruz's science writing program, where she learned how to write effectively for a variety of audiences about science and technology.
+Nuzzo also graduated from the University of California Santa Cruz's science writing program.

 Career

 Nuzzo has been a faculty member at Gallaudet University since 2006.
-She has written multiple articles for publication in major magazines, including WIRED magazine, the New York and Los Angeles Times, as well as Reader's Digest.
+She has written multiple articles for publication in major magazines, including WIRED magazine, the New York Times, Los Angeles Times, as well as Reader's Digest.
 In addition to teaching, she gives seminars about statistics, which have been hosted at the University of Washington, the University of Maryland, and Harvard University.

 In 2019, Nuzzo was appointed the Senior Advisor for Statistics Communication and Media Innovation for the American Statistical Association.

 Awards

-In 2014, Nuzzo was awarded the Excellence in Statistical Reporting Award (ESRA) by the American Statistical Association for her article in Nature magazine about statistical p-values.
+In 2014, Nuzzo was awarded the Excellence in Statistical Reporting Award (ESRA) by the American Statistical Association for her article in Nature about statistical p-values.